What is a Pension Transfer?

 Final salary schemes have been at the heart of some of the most noteworthy corporate administrations in the UK in recent years, including the pension scheme ‘black hole’ which contributed to the demise of retailer BHS.
 If your employer collapses, your scheme will likely end up in the hands of the Pension Protection Fund.

-Use the Final Salary Pension Transfer Calculator below to work out how high your transfer value might be.
+Use the Final Salary Pension Transfer Calculator below to work out how what your transfer value might be.

 Final Salary Pension Transfer Calculator